Lucky-444/project-IDX-backend/backend/README.md

 macOS events report filenames
 events are not reported twice
 changes are reported as add / change / unlink instead of useless rename

+### After significantly typed by user then it will be reported to our backend
+for every character we are not call to the backend only when user stop typing then it will be reported to our backend the pause of the user is emitted to the backend this concept is called as debouncing
+# Debouncing
+Debouncing is a technique used to prevent excessive function calls or API requests when a user interacts with a UI element, such as a text input field.
+It works by delaying the execution of a function or API request until a certain amount of time has passed since the last user interaction.
+This helps to prevent unnecessary function calls or API requests, which can improve performance and reduce the load on the server.